Maryamxon-flutter-developer/Maryamxon-flutter-developer/README.md

 - 👀 I’m interested in Flutter development, creative app design, and solving challenging UI problems.
 - 🌱 I’m currently learning about advanced Flutter animations and Firebase integration.
 - 💞️ I’m looking to collaborate on innovative mobile app projects.
-- 📫 How to reach me: maryamxonmeliboyeva@gmail.com or [LinkedIn](https://linkedin.com/in/maryamxon meliboyeva)
+- 📫 How to reach me: maryamxonmeliboyeva@gmail.com
 - 😄 Pronouns: She/Her
 ⚡ Fun fact: I completed building a prayer times app in just one week! 🚀